Environment groups say EU's planned climate law means a lost decade

 All EU countries except Poland have agreed to the EU’s target of net zero emissions by 2050.
 But some states say a tougher 2030 goal is unrealistic, given the technological and economic overhaul that would be needed to drive bigger cuts in the next decade.

+The draft EU climate law says the bloc should not only reach “net zero” emissions by 2050, but aim to achieve net “removals” of greenhouse gases after this date.
+Since greenhouse gases can remain in the atmosphere for years, this would help curb the cumulative impact of emissions produced before 2050, it says.

-Editing by John Chalmers and Kevin Liffey
+Editing by John Chalmers, Kevin Liffey and Andrew Heavens